Five Fun Things to Do in Bristol, UK in 48 Hours

 Many decades later, Bristol has revived blue glass.
 We love blown glass and couldn’t resist signing up to blow some blue glass at Bristol Blue Glass.
 We fashioned some blue Hannukah ornaments, only to leave them behind for our Housesitting home owners as a thank you for a nice house sit.

 One of the things we love the most about the UK is its unending supply of good vegan food.
+Many people eat plant-based food in Bristol.
 Every restaurant we chewed in had at least one but often many vegan choices.
 We even saw commercials from the health agencies promoting the eating of vegan foods and how to substitute lentils for beef!

 The Pieminister on Broad Quay delivered us two dreams come true.
 We got to not only taste a Cornish pie, but a vegan one at that!
 I adored my Mother Earth Mooless Moo made from jackfruit with gravy, mash, and minty peas.
 The next morning, we returned to Wapping Wharf and breakfasted with a delicious and health boosty from a beetroot latte from Better Foods Cafe.